Hayden2018/KataMatch/README.md

     'visit': number of visits per move
 }
 ```
-- **config_path (optional)** - Absolute or relative path string to your analysis configuration file.
+- **cfg_path (optional)** - Absolute or relative path string to your analysis configuration file.
 If unspecified it is assumed to be the default config file in same directory as the engine
 - **n (optional)** - Number of games to play with default to 10
 - **game_cfg (optional)** - Dictionary representing the game configuration.
-Key *size* indicates the board size can be any integer betweem [0, 19].
 Key *komi* can be any integer or half integer between [-150, 150].
 Key *handicap* must be integer betweem [0, 9].
 Key *rules* can be any one of *chinese / japanese / tromp-taylor*.
 If not provided the following will be used as default
 ```
 {
-    'size': 19,
     'komi': 7.5,
     'handicap': 0,
     'rules': 'chinese'
 }
 ```

-- **logging (optional)** - Enable console logging after each game is finished with default to True
+- **log (optional)** - Enable console logging after each game is finished with default to True
 - **switch (optional)** - Switch side for black and white engine in half of the game if set to True.
 This value is ignored if the handicap value in game config is non-zero where no switching will occur